Extension and trace for nonlocal operators: Introduction

-under minimal smoothness assumptions on the exterior condition $g:\ D^c\to \R$.
-Here by a solution of \eqref{eq:Dp} we mean the {\it weak solution}, that is any function $u\in\vd$ equal to $g$ $a.e.$ on $D^c$ (an extension of $g$) such that for all $\phi \in \vd_0$,
+We want to solve \eqref{eq:Dp} under minimal smoothness assumptions on the {\it exterior condition} $g\colon D^c\to \R$.
+By a solution of \eqref{eq:Dp} we mean a {\it weak solution}, which is defined as any function $u\in\vd$ equal to $g$ $a.e.$ on $D^c$, i.e., an {\it extension} of $g$, such that for all $\phi \in \vd_0$,